benjaminperucco/udacity-deep-pytorch/README.md

-# udacity-deep-pytorch
-Udacity Free Intro to Deep Learning with PyTorch
+# Udacity Intro to Deep Learning with PyTorch

 ## git repositories used in the course
 - [udacity deep learning with pytorch](https://github.com/udacity/deep-learning-v2-pytorch.git)